Paquet de 48 Pack de glace carbonique: Comment choisir dans 2025

 À propos du tempk

-We help logistics teams ship colder, plus sûr, and smarter with engineered dry‑ice liners, gel/PCM systems, and validated shippers.
+We help logistics teams ship colder, plus sûr, et plus intelligent with engineered dry‑ice liners, gel/PCM systems, and validated shippers.
 Our programs deliver two quantifiable wins: 15–25% lower over‑icing and fewer handling defects during peaks, backed by training, Sops, and digital QA.
 Let us translate your lanes into one‑page recipes your crews can trust.